k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 Broadway is the Fabric module that will allow you to:

-\- A:  Populate the Logical Units from external sources.
+\- A:  Populate Logical Units from external sources.

 \- B:  Subscribe to a message bus and consume messages.

-\- C:  Execute scheduled activities (user jobs) .
+\- C:  Execute scheduled activities (user jobs).

 \- D:  All the above.

-(**Solution 1: D; All the above activities can be done using Broadway**).
+(**Solution 1.
+D: All the above activities can be performed using Broadway**).

 #### Question 2: Actor Overview

-The Broadway Actors are:
+Broadway Actors are:

 \- A:  Built-in Java classes that should be used as-is in a flow and cannot be modified.